Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Introduction

 \section{Introduction}

-Reconfigurable intelligent surface (RIS) is a promising technique to achieve high spectrum- and energy- efficiency \cite{yang2016programmable,basar2019wireless,di2019smart,liang2019large}.
-Specifically, RIS is a uniform planar array with a large number of reflective elements, each of which can induce a phase shift of the incident signal and reflect it passively.
-Hence, by adaptively adjusting the phase shift matrix of RIS, it can enhance the transmission quality of the intended incident-reflection signal \cite{zhao2019survey}, which is also called as passive beamforming\cite{wu2019intelligent}.
-Compared with traditional {\emph{amplify-and-forward}} (AF) relay beamforming techniques \cite{zhang2009optimal,ntontin2019reconfigurable}, RIS can reconfigure the reflective coefficients in real-time and reflect the incident signal passively without additional energy consumption \cite{qingqing2019towards}.
-Besides, RIS can be equipped with a large number of reflective elements for achieving high array/passive beamforming gain without requiring much hardware cost \cite{chen2019intelligent}.
+Reconfigurable intelligent surface (RIS), also known as {{intelligent reflective surface}} (IRS), is a promising technique for achieving high spectral and energy efficiencies in wireless systems \cite{yang2016programmable,basar2019wireless,di2019smart,liang2019large,liang2020symbiotic}.
+An RIS is composed of a uniform array with a large number of reflective elements, each of which can induce a phase shift on the incident signal and reflect it passively.
+By adaptively adjusting the phase shifts of the RIS to allow the reflections to add up constructively, the received power of the intended signal can be enhanced \cite{garcia2019reconfigurable,ellingson2019path,tang2019wireless,Long2020Globecom}.
+This is also called passive beamforming\cite{wu2019intelligent}.
+Compared with traditional {{amplify-and-forward}} (AF) relays \cite{ntontin2019reconfigurable,qingqing2019towards}, RIS elements can reflect the incident signal passively and allow the reflection coefficients to be reconfigured in real-time with little energy consumption \cite{qingqing2019towards} and noise corruption.
+As a result, an RIS equipped with a large number of reflective elements can provide a high array/passive beamforming gain without requiring much additional hardware cost \cite{chen2019intelligent}.